-4. Three letters of recommendation (preferably from a minister, a teacher or employer, and a denominational official) that indicate the applicant's intellectual competence, personal character, and suitability for ministry.
+4. Two letters of recommendation: one from the applicant's judicatory official (or, if none, a colleague) and one from a former professor that indicate the applicant's intellectual competence, personal character, and suitability for ministry.
 The Seminary will provide official forms that referees are to complete and send directly to the Admissions office.